gradio-app/gradio/guides/wrapping-layouts.md

         second_textbox = Textbox(value="second_textbox")
 ```

-- Pay attention to Row and Tab this time.
+- Pay attention to the Row and Tab this time.
 We created the textbox variables above and added them to Row with ```with``` syntax.
-Now we need to add Row to Tab.
-You can see that Row is created with default parameters, so its render parameter is true, so the render function is going to be executed under the Tab's ```with``` syntax.
+Now we need to add the Row to the Tab.
+You can see that Row is created with default parameters, so its render parameter is true, so the render function is going to be executed under the Tabs ```with``` syntax.
 As we know from the above example, it is going to be added in the Tab because the Tab is calling the render function under the ```with``` syntax.
 - To mimic this implementation we need to call the ```render``` function of the ```main_layout``` variable after the ```with``` syntax of the ```main_layout``` variable.

 - So the implementation looks like this: